Richard N. Frye: Early life and career

 Professor Frye helped found the Center for Middle Eastern Studies at Harvard, the first Iranian studies program in America.
-He also served as Director of the Asia Institute in Shiraz (1970–1975), was on the Board of Trustees of the Pahlavi University at Shiraz (1974–78), and Chairman, Committee on Inner Asian Studies, at Harvard (1983–89), and as Editor of the Bulletin of the Asia Institute (1970–1975 and 1987–99).
+He also served as Director of the Asia Institute in Shiraz (1970–1975), was on the Board of Trustees of the Pahlavi University at Shiraz (1974–1978), and Chairman, Committee on Inner Asian Studies, at Harvard (1983–1989), and as Editor of the Bulletin of the Asia Institute (1970–1975 and 1987–1999).

-Among Frye's students were Annemarie Schimmel, Oleg Grabar, Frank Huddle (former US Ambassador to Tajikistan), John Limbert, and Michael Crichton, whose Hollywood film The 13th Warrior is loosely based on Frye's translation of Ibn Fadlan's account of his travels up the river Volga.
+Among Frye's students were Annemarie Schimmel, Oleg Grabar, Frank Huddle (former US Ambassador to Tajikistan), John Limbert, and Michael Crichton, whose Hollywood film The 13th Warrior is loosely based on Frye's translation of Ibn Fadlan's account of his travels up the Volga River.

 Frye was also directly responsible for inviting Iranian scholars as distinguished visiting fellows to Harvard University, under a fellowship program initiated by Henry Kissinger.
 Examples of such guests include Mehdi Haeri Yazdi (1923–1999), Sadegh Choubak, Jalal al Ahmad, and others.

-Frye as a proponent of Persian culture
+Proponent of Persian culture

-Frye felt that Persian civilization was under-appreciated by other Muslims, and Arab Muslims in particular.
+Frye felt that Persian civilization was under-appreciated by other Muslims, particularly Arabs.
 Frye wrote:

-In August 1953, shortly before the fall of Mosaddegh, prominent Iranian linguist Ali Akbar Dehkhoda gave Frye the title: "Irandoost" (meaning "a friend of Iran").
+In August 1953, shortly before the fall of Mosaddegh, the prominent Iranian linguist Ali Akbar Dehkhoda gave Frye the title "Irandoost" (meaning 'iranophile').

-In addition, Frye was a long standing supporter of Assyrian continuity, and valued the historical and ancestral connection between modern Assyrians and the Ancient Mesopotamians.
+In addition, Frye was a long-standing supporter of Assyrian continuity, and valued the historical and ancestral connection between modern Assyrians and the Ancient Mesopotamians.

-A ceremony was held in Iran on June 27, 2004 to pay tribute to the six-decade endeavors of Professor Frye on his lifetime contribution to Iranian Studies, research work on the Persian language, and the history and culture of Iran.
+A ceremony was held in Iran on June 27, 2004, to pay tribute to the six-decade endeavors of Frye on his lifetime contribution to Iranian studies, research work on the Persian language, and the history and culture of Iran.

-In his will, Professor Frye expressed his wish to be buried next to the Zayandeh River in Isfahan.
-This request was approved by Iranian president Mahmoud Ahmadinejad in September 2007.
+In his will, Frye expressed his wish to be buried next to the Zayandeh River in Isfahan.
+The request was approved by Iranian President Mahmoud Ahmadinejad in September 2007.

-Two other American scholars of Iranian Studies, Arthur Pope and Phyllis Ackerman, are already buried there.
+Two other American scholars of Iranian studies, Arthur Pope and Phyllis Ackerman, are already buried there.

 In 2010 the Iranian government gave a house in Isfahan to Professor Frye in recognition of his services to Iranian studies.

-On June 8, 2014, the family of Dr. Frye decided to cremate his remains after waiting more than 2 months for official Iranian permission to bury him in Isfahan.
-His death coincided with growing resentment by Iranian hard-liners over signs of reconciliation with the United States after decades of estrangement.
+On June 8, 2014, the family of Frye decided to cremate his remains after waiting more than two months for official Iranian permission to bury him in Isfahan.
+His death coincided with growing resentment by Iranian hardliners over signs of reconciliation with the United States after decades of estrangement.
 It is not clear what the family intended to do with his ashes.

 Richard Foltz dedicated his book A History of the Tajiks: Iranians of the East to Frye's memory.

-Frye as a public speaker
+Public speaker

 Frye was a popular public speaker at numerous Iran-related gatherings.
-In 2005, he spoke at UCLA, encouraging the Iranians present to cherish their culture and identity.
-In 2004, he spoke at an architectural conference in Tehran, expressing his dismay at hasty modernization that ignores the beauties of traditional Iranian architectural styles (see Architecture of Tehran).
+In 2005, he spoke at UCLA and encouraged the Iranians present to cherish their culture and identity.
+In 2004, he spoke at an architectural conference in Tehran and expressed his dismay at hasty modernization that ignores the beauties of traditional Iranian architectural styles (see Architecture of Tehran).